Service · Review Generation

 What it is

-Reviews are the local-pack ranking factor most under your control.
+Reviews are the trust signal most under your control.

-Google's local pack — the three map results that show above organic — is ranked by a combination of relevance, distance, and prominence.
-Prominence is mostly your review profile: how many you have, how recent they are, how often you respond, and what platforms they live on.
-Of those, Google reviews specifically carry the most weight because they're inside Google's own ecosystem.
+Google surfaces review count and average rating in organic results as star schema markup, and in your knowledge panel for branded searches.
+Both feed off the same review profile: how many you have, how recent they are, how often you respond, and what platform they live on.
+Google reviews specifically carry the most weight because they're inside Google's own ecosystem.

 What we set up

-• Post-job SMS sequence.
-A two-message flow: a thank-you SMS sent 30–90 minutes after job completion, and a follow-up 48 hours later if no review was left.
-Templates are tested and tuned for response rate.
+• Post-engagement follow-up sequence.
+A two-message flow: a thank-you sent after the matter closes or the project wraps, and a follow-up 48 hours later if no review was left.
+Templates are tested and tuned for response rate without feeling transactional.

 • Google-first link strategy.
-The review link in the SMS goes directly to your Google review form — not a review-aggregator landing page that splits the volume across platforms.
-We want the reviews on Google specifically because that's what moves your map ranking.
+The review link goes directly to your Google review form, not a review-aggregator landing page that splits volume across platforms.
+We want the reviews on Google specifically because that's what surfaces in organic results and your knowledge panel.

 • Response template playbook.
 Pre-written reply templates for 5-star, 4-star, and 3-star-or-below reviews.
-Responses are required — Google factors response rate into local pack ranking.
+Responding to reviews is a trust signal in its own right, future clients read how you handle feedback.
 The playbook makes it 30 seconds per reply.

-• Negative review intercept.
-A satisfaction question in the first SMS that routes unhappy customers to a private feedback form instead of straight to Google.
-Not to suppress legitimate complaints — to catch fixable issues before they become public.
+• Unhappy client intercept.
+A satisfaction check in the first message that routes unhappy clients to a private feedback channel instead of straight to Google.
+Not to suppress legitimate reviews, to catch fixable situations before they become public, and to show clients their concerns are being handled.

 What we don't do

-We don't buy reviews, fake reviews, incentivize reviews with discounts, or use offshore review services.
-Google detects all of these and the penalties — at minimum review removal, at maximum suspension of your Google Business Profile — wipe out years of legitimate work.
-Authentic volume from real customers is the only durable strategy.
+We don't buy reviews, fabricate reviews, incentivize reviews with discounts, or use services that generate inauthentic volume.
+Google detects all of these, penalties range from review removal to full suspension of your Google Business Profile.
+Authentic volume from real clients is the only durable strategy, and for professional service businesses with genuinely satisfied clients, it's entirely achievable.

 What you can expect